incentivebeats/pso_pc-dragon_fix/README.md

 # PSO PC V2 Dragon Corruption Bug — Technical Reference

 Disclaimer: Work done here was done together with LLMs.
-The below report is an analysis provided by Opus 4.7.
+The below report is an analysis derived from collaboration between Bruce, GPT, Claude Sonnet, and Claude Opus.

 If anyone with experience wants to poke around or see if anything discovered below is helpful to finding a solution before me, please feel free.

-**Status:** Active investigation.
-Not patch-server ready. ~40 hours of investigation invested.
+**Status:** D3D8 / proxy-layer investigation closed (decisive negative result). pso.exe machine-code patching is the active phase.
 **Target:** Phantasy Star Online PC V2 client (NOT Blue Burst, NOT GameCube/Xbox V3, NOT Dreamcast V2).
-**Last updated:** Post Blue Burst cross-version verification (added Section 2.5).
+**Last updated:** Post-v3.4 D3D8 diagnostic completion.
+Software-skinning hypothesis confirmed; pso.exe disassembly is next phase.
-**Authors of investigation:** Bruce (DevOps engineer, primary), Claude Sonnet 4.6 (implementation), GPT (review), Claude Opus 4.7 (architecture review).
+**Authors of investigation:** Bruce (DevOps engineer, primary), Claude Sonnet (D3D8 implementation), GPT (review), Claude Opus (architecture review).

-> **Note for the impatient reader (added in this revision):** The PSOBB client was compared against V2's binary at the byte level.
-The dragon-relevant bone matrix code is **identical** in both binaries — same fallback, same guard logic, same constants.
-Sonic Team shipped this code twice without changing it.
-The bugs documented in this report are real and unfixed upstream.
-See **Section 2.5** for details and what it means for this investigation.
-The V2 community's lack of progress on this bug for 20 years is now answerable: there was no upstream fix to backport.
+> **Note for the impatient reader (revised post-v3.4):** Two structural conclusions now stand:
+>
+> 1. **PSOBB shares V2's broken bone matrix code byte-identically.** Sonic Team did not fix this between releases.
+There is no upstream fix to backport.
+(Section 2.5, unchanged.)
+> 2. **The D3D8 / proxy layer cannot fix the visible bug.** PSO V2 software-skins the dragon's bone matrix on the CPU; D3D8 only sees post-skinned vertices.
+The "high-Y ghost" matrix observed in v3.x is structurally suspicious, but suppressing or mutating it has no visible effect because the matrix never traverses D3D8 SetTransform en route to the GPU. v3.3 confirmed this with three independent diagnostic markers showing zero hits across a full arena run.
+(New Section 2.6.)
+>
+> The investigation has reached the point where further progress requires reading and patching pso.exe machine code.
+The D3D8 proxy stays in place as a diagnostic harness and as the housing for Bug A particle suppression (which IS effective at the proxy layer).

-To apply patches:
+To apply pso.exe binary patches:
-Build d3d8:
 ```
 i686-w64-mingw32-gcc -shared -O2 -o D3D8.dll d3d8_widescreen.c d3d8.def -lkernel32 -Wl,--enable-stdcall-fixup
 ```

-Apply current patches:
 ```
 python3 apply_dragon_fix.py pso.exe           # apply
 python3 apply_dragon_fix.py pso.exe --verify  # check state
-python3 apply_dragon_fix.py pso.exe --revert  # restore backup
+python3 apply_dragon_fix.py pso.exe --revert  # restore from .original backup
 ```

 ---

 ## 1. TL;DR

 A 20-year-old visual corruption bug specific to the PC V2 release of PSO.
 Dragon (Forest 2 boss) renders with severe texture/geometry corruption in three distinct ways.
-After ~200 test iterations and three binary patches, the catastrophic forms are largely contained but residual artifacts persist during clear-screen / post-death.
+After ~50 hours of investigation across four bone-hook iterations and four binary patches, Bug A is largely contained and Bugs B/C are characterized but not fixed.

 **Bug decomposes into three families:**
-- **Bug A — XYZRHW Particle Near-Z Explosion.** Largely contained.
+- **Bug A — XYZRHW Particle Near-Z Explosion.** Largely contained at the D3D8 proxy layer plus the pso.exe Patch D.
-- **Bug B — Matrix B Degenerate Bone Transform.** Partially mitigated; verification pending.
+- **Bug B — Matrix Alternation / High-Y Ghost Transform.** Characterized in detail; runtime suppression confirmed ineffective (Section 7.2).
+Fix path is now upstream in pso.exe.
-- **Bug C — Clear-Screen Body Bleed.** Unresolved.
+- **Bug C — Clear-Screen Body Bleed.** Unresolved. v3.4 produced a complete catalog of dragon-active draw signatures (Section 7.3) which is the orientation material for pso.exe disassembly.

-**Three binary patches applied to pso.exe** at addresses `0x0061EA20`, `0x0061EFD0`, `0x00634A4A`.
-Patches verified by cmp(1) diff against `pso_exe.original`.
+**Four binary patches applied to pso.exe** at addresses `0x0061EA1D`, `0x0061EA27`, `0x0061EFD2–0x0061F040`, and `0x00634A48`.
+Patches verified by `apply_dragon_fix.py --verify` and by `cmp(1)` diff against `pso.exe.original`.

 **Cross-version verification (Section 2.5):** Static binary comparison against PSOBB confirms the bone matrix bug is present and unfixed in both releases.
 The investigation is on the correct code path.

+**D3D8 layer is closed (Section 2.6).** No further runtime-hook fixes are viable.
+Diagnostics produced an actionable map for pso.exe analysis.

-**Remaining real fix work** lives in pso.exe, not the proxy.
-The D3D8 proxy is a diagnostic harness + safety net.
+**Remaining real fix work** lives in pso.exe disassembly, not the proxy.

 ---